juntagrico/juntagrico/docs/settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
   Generators used to generate the depot list.
 Generators need the method signature ``generator_name(*args, **options)``

-  Type: List of Strings which define the different generators which hafe to be invoked
+  Type: List of Strings which define the different generators to be invoked

   default value